wjmoner/imedia-production/syllabus.md

 ### Course Objectives

+Javascript: several small, functional projects will be completed

+Interactive Media: HTML5 Canvas Game + Audio Project + Eko Video Project

+Wordpress: your course portfolio and process documentation will be stored here, under your complete control using specific themes, child themes, and plugins

+Journal: part of Wordpress, journal entries are for reflection and growth

+Future Tech Panels: exploring new dimensions of interactive media (after fall break)

 ### Course Readings

 Foote, S. (2015). *Learning to Program*.
 Upper Saddle River, NJ: Addison-Wesley.

 - Chapter 1: “Hello World”
 - Chapter 2: How Software Works
 - Chapter 3: Getting to Know Your Computer

 Haverbeke, M. (2015). *Eloquent Javascript, Second Edition: A modern introduction to programming*.
 San Francisco: No Starch Press.

 - Chapters 1-6
 - Chapters 12-19